Contents

 -

 How quickly will you realistically aim to acknowledge / deal with a complaint?
-(5 working days might be a good starting point for acknowledging – refer to the University complaints process here as a possible benchmark)
+(5 working days might be a good starting point for acknowledging – refer to the University complaints process here as a possible benchmark).
+It's good practice to keep the complainant and the defending party informed if the complaint is likely to take longer than the timescale published in your constitution to resolve.
+This might for example occur when a complaint is received around the time of an exam diet, or a complaint is particularly complex.

 -